 Eau Claire is a tiny borough located in the state of Pennsylvania.
 With a population of 298 people and just one neighborhood, Eau Claire is the 1055th largest community in Pennsylvania.

-Eau Claire is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Eau Claire isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Eau Claire are a mix of both white- and blue-collar jobs.
 Overall, Eau Claire is a borough of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Eau Claire who work in office and administrative support (15.63%), personal care services (9.38%), and sales jobs (7.03%).

-Eau Claire’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Eau Claire’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Eau Claire is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Eau Claire doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Eau Claire is quite a bit lower than the national average among all cities of 21.84%: just 12.50% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Eau Claire with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.50% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Eau Claire in 2022 was $23,729, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $94,916 for a family of four.
 However, Eau Claire contains both very wealthy and poor people as well.